PT10/PT10/README.md

-- 👋 Hi, I’m @PT10
+- 👋 Hi, I’m @PT10 Based in Pune India and working as a full stack enngineer with an experience of 14+ years
-- 👀 I’m interested in web technologies, Angular
+- 👀 I’m interested in web technologies, Angular, Java, Dashboard frameworks
 - 🌱 I’m currently learning React, React Native, Flutter
 - 💞️ I’m looking to collaborate on web technologies
 - 📫 You can reach me at prasad.pict@gmail.com